-E. District Property
+E. Student Searches

 It is the responsibility of the student to cooperate fully with any lawful investigation by authorized persons on school property.
-A student's consent to search will be obtained if at all possible, unless it involves a search of the student's locker, desk, or other storage area which is joint property of the District for which there is no expectation of privacy.
-Every Principal, Assistant Principal or authorized security officer of a school may conduct a reasonable search of a student on school premises and physical plant of the school and everything therein if he/she has probable cause (reasonable individualized suspicion) to believe that the student has in his/her possession an item that constitutes a criminal offense under the laws of this State.
+A student's consent to search will be obtained if at all possible, unless it involves a search of the student's locker, desk, school provided computer accounts or other storage area which is joint property of the District for which there is no expectation of privacy.
+Every Principal, Assistant Principal or authorized security officer of a school may conduct a reasonable search of a student on school premises, at school activities and the physical plant of the school and everything therein if he/she has probable cause (reasonable individualized suspicion) to believe that the student has in his/her possession contraband or other matter that would constitute a violation of the Code of Conduct and in accordance with district policy 5771.
+Such non-consensual searches must be reasonable in scope at the point of inception and not unduly obtrusive if the suspected contraband does not constitute an immediate danger to the students and/or others.
+Strip searches shall only occur with the prior review of the Superintendent of Schools and school attorneys in such cases where there is potential for imminent danger.